What are "Insights"

 Compliance: jurisdiction playbooks; pre-clearance; HRIS risk logs.

-Capability: role-based skill matrices; job-aids library; SME clinics.
+Capability: role skill matrices; job-aid library; SME clinics.

 Culture: buddy/mentor network; decision-making code; rituals.